chripf/SimpleWebsite/README.md

 # Flask Photo Directory App

+This serves as a demo project for some git collaboration practice.

 This Flask application serves an HTML page that lists entries from subdirectories.
 Each subdirectory should contain:
 - A photo file (e.g., .jpg, .png)
 - A JSON file with `firstname` and `lastname`